-Whether you’re studying for the certified public accountant (CPA) exam for the first time or the fifth, it’s natural to be a little nervous.
-As one of the key steps to earning your CPA certification, the test carries a lot of weight.
+Whether you’re studying for the CPA exam for the first time or the fifth, it’s natural to be a little nervous.
+As one of the key steps to earning your certification to be a certified public accountant, the test carries a lot of weight.

 Understanding the registration and scheduling process can help you feel more prepared before you even start studying.
 Each state's board of accountancy sets the requirements for certification and facilitates CPA exam registration and scheduling.